Testing PHP Applications

 IntelliJ IDEA supports unit testing of PHP applications through integration with the PHPUnit testing framework.

 Generally, IntelliJ IDEA runs and debugs PHPUnit tests same way as other applications, by running the run/debug configurations you have created.
 When doing so, it passes the specified test class, file, or directory to the test runner.
 You can run unit testing locally and remotely depending on the chosen run configuration.

 To create and run unit tests on PHP applications, perform the following general steps:

 Group the test to distinguish between testing in a production and in your development environment or to enable filtering tests by their authors.

 - Create a run configuration:

-- Debug unit tests by setting breakpoints where necessary and clicking the Debug toolbar button .
+Debug unit tests by setting breakpoints where necessary and clicking Debug .
 For details, see PHP Debugging Session.